 Since Bitcoin arrived on the scene in 2009, cryptocurrencies have been gaining in popularity.
-While conceived of as an alternative means of exchange—without the need for government-backed (or “fiat”) money—today crypto is also seen as a potential investment.
+While first conceived of as an alternative means of exchange—without the need for government-backed (or “fiat”) money—today crypto is also seen as something you can invest in.

 Types of Cryptocurrency

-There are more than 9,500 cryptocurrencies on the market today.
+There are more than 6,800 cryptocurrencies on the market today.
 But the best ones for investing are those that have a large market capitalization.
-Just like when you’re looking at stocks, you can use market cap to consider the total value of an issued crypto coin.
+Just like when you’re looking at stocks, you can use market capacity (market cap) to consider the total value of an issued crypto coin.

 The larger the market cap, the more likely it is to be liquid.
 There’s also a better chance it will stand the test of time.
 But unlike stocks, cryptocurrency issuers don’t publish financial statements.
-Be sure you use the limited metrics that do exist.
+Therefore, it's important to use the limited metrics that do exist.

-There’s no guarantee that any cryptocurrency, no matter how big or popular, won’t just disappear.
+There’s no guarantee that any cryptocurrency won't disappear, no matter how big or popular it is.
 These assets have no regulated financial or governmental intermediary.
-When trying to figure out which is the best cryptocurrency for you to invest in, check to see if it’s available on an exchange.
+When you're trying to figure out the best cryptocurrency for you to invest in, you should check to see if it’s available on an exchange.

 If you're new to crypto, it makes sense to invest in one that you understand.
 Think about uses beyond whether it’s a medium of exchange that more people are likely to adopt.

 Bitcoin (BTC) kicked off the crypto revolution when it was created in 2009.
-The original creator remains somewhat of a mystery.
-But Bitcoin’s unconfirmed founder (or founders) is known as Satoshi Nakamoto.
-As of May 4, 2021, Bitcoin's market cap is more than $1 trillion.
+The original creator remains somewhat of a mystery, but it's claimed that the founder's name is Satoshi Nakamoto.
+As of October 27, 2021, Bitcoin's market cap is 44% of the market, around $1.1 trillion.